cgtodd85/readme-generator/README.md

   - [License](#license)

   ## Installation
-  d
+  You can fork this repo and clone it to your machine.
+Run 'node index' in the file path of the parent folder and follow the prompts.

   ## Usage
-  c
+  Usage should be straightforward but feel free to contact me with any questions.

   ## Contributing
-  d
+  No other contributors

   ## Tests
   undefined

   ## Development
-  d
+  There are only a limited amount of licenses to choose from.
+That is one area that can be expanded in future development.

   ## Github Info
-  g
+  cgtodd85

   ## Contact
-  This project was created by c.
+  This project was created by Connor Todd.
-  Please contact me at g with any questions.
+  Please contact me at cgtodd85@gmail.com with any questions.

   ## License
   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)